The Retro-Computing Society

 We hold an open house on the third Saturday of every month.

-The next open house will be on October 18th .
+Our next open house will be December 18th.

 We powered on the Symbolics 3630 lisp machine, and confirmed that the hardware works, and an operating system is installed.
 This will be a good machine to explore the lisp machine environment further in the future.